wix/react-native-ui-lib/markdowns/foundation/colors.md

 ```

 #### loadSchemes
-Load set of scheme colors to support dark/light mode.
+Load a set of scheme colors to support dark/light mode.
-This features works hand in hand with our modifiers
+This feature works hand in hand with our modifiers

 ```js
 Colors.loadSchemes({